 Snohomish Conservation District covered the cost of the Vet Crew to come out and prep the site for the rain garden.

 Mr. Williams covered the cost of the materials.

 Come fall, we’ll observe how this cooperative action aids in stormwater runoff management, and the streams of past winters will be a thing of the past.

 Do you have a water issue in your yard?
-It might be worth a phone call to us to see about what programs may be available and possible cost share to manage those issues.
+It might be worth a phone call or email to us to see about what programs may be available and possible cost share to manage those issues.